 AUTSA supports the production and dissemination of information by students for students through Debate magazine and online media.

-AUT delivers a range of recreational and competitive sport events and activities.
+AUT and AUTSA delivers a range of recreational and competitive sport events and activities.
 Each campus has a fitness centre offering quality fitness equipment, group classes and personalised exercise programmes, and access to sport and exercise services.

 The University also offers a wide range of cultural events and diversity-related activities to promote diversity and inclusion on campus, as well as to support student engagement.

 Effective from 1 January 2020, the Student Services Levy is calculated on the number of credits of study in an academic year a student is enrolled in, based on $6.33 (GST included) per academic credit.
 This is capped at a maximum of 120 credits of study per academic year.

 The levy charges are automatically added to your fees invoice at the time of enrolment.
 As the levy is compulsory to all university students studying in New Zealand, it can be paid for through your student loan funding or included in your fees free entitlement.